life4/deal/docs/tests.md

 1. For every arguments combination `deal.cases` returns `deal.TestCase` object.
 1. `deal.TestCase` on calling is doing the next steps:
     1. Calling the original function with all decorators and contracts.
     1. Suppressing exceptions from `deal.pre` and `deal.raises`.
-In that case `typing.NoReturn` returned.
+In that case, `typing.NoReturn` returned.
     1. Validating type of the function result if it's annotated.
     1. Returning the function result.